 - threaten their basic rights to confidentiality in financial affairs

-- do little in practical terms to tackle the problem of illicit financial flows.
+- achieve little in practical terms of tackling the problem of illicit financial flows.